thatcherfreeman/utility-dctls/README.md

 **Neutral Smoothness**: This indicates the radius around the achromatic axis that we will try to smooth the adjustments.
 0 means that it will NOT be C1 continuous around the achromatic.
 Note that inevitably, when in order to maintain smoothness around the achromatic, when this parameter is positive, then some adjustments to say the Red sliders may affect the colors of lower-saturation Cyans and other hues within the smoothed radius.

 **Smooth Neutrals**: Quickly toggle on and off smoothening of the achromatic axis.

+**Draw Swatches**: Toggles on some swatches so you can see what hues your adjustments correspond to.
+These swatches are drawn *upstream* of the tool, so they're affected by the Hue/Sat/Val sliders.

 ---